apple/swift-nio/Sources/NIOCore/Docs.docc/ByteBuffer-lengthPrefix.md

 We often need to write some data prefixed by its length.
 Sometimes, this may simply be a fixed width integer.
 But many protocols encode the length differently, depending on how big it is.
 For example, the QUIC protocol uses variable-length integer encodings, in which smaller numbers can be encoded in fewer bytes.
-The first 2 bits of the first byte indicate how many further bytes should be read.

 We have added functions to help with reading and writing data which is prefixed with lengths encoded by various strategies.